Sarvihaara/Console-game/README.md

 As displayed in the demo, for faster gameplay it is possible to combine directions and `o` to move the cursor to desired positions, select the desired two bricks and switch them at the same time, all in one command.
 For example, `ddowo` moves the cursor two bricks right, selects the first brick, moves the cursor one brick up, and selects the second brick, switching it with the brick below.

+Thus, `oso` essentially moves the current brick one place down, `odoodo` two places to right etc., and these commands can be further combined with other direction commands.

 # Demo

 ![Demo](./demo.gif)